KirillSharafutdinov/revilio-ios/README.md

 }
 ```

 **Model License Note:** The YOLOv8 model is used under the AGPL-3.0 license.
-This necessitates of any project using this model to be licensed under the same AGPL-3.0 license.
+This requires any project using this model to be licensed under the same AGPL-3.0 or another compatible license.
 The original model was trained on custom dataset and converted to CoreML format for use within this iOS application.
 For more details, see [/Models](/Models)

 ### Ultralytics YOLO11
 The object detection functionality is also powered by the YOLO11 model from Ultralytics.